Guglielmo Marconi’s biography reveals an incredible link with the creators of one of the world’s most famous Irish whiskeys.

 National Radio Day 2017 is upon us and what better way to celebrate than with a look at the incredible Irish connections of radio inventor Guglielmo Marconi and his mother’s famous family.
 Yes, National Radio Day on August 20 is a day made for the Irish, who have a great fondness for radio, maybe because of our great fondness for chatting and talking.

-Her grandfather, John Jameson, founded the whiskey distillers Jameson & Sons in Dublin in the 1780s.
-Annie’s father, John Jameson’s son Andrew, was a famous distiller in his own right.
-He founded a Jameson distillery in Ennicorthy, Co.
-Wexford, and settled with his wife Margaret Millar in Daphne Castle, on the outskirts of Wexford.
+The invention of the radio changed the world completely and you may be surprised to learn that Marconi’s mother was, in fact, a member of the Jameson family.
+Yes, Annie Jameson, married to Giuseppe Marconi was the granddaughter of John Jameson who founded the famous Irish whiskey distillers Jameson & Sons in Dublin in the 1780s.
+Annie’s father, John Jameson’s son Andrew, was a famous distiller in his own right as well, founding a Jameson distillery in Enniscorthy, Co.
+Wexford, and settling with his wife Margaret Millar in Daphne Castle, on the outskirts of Wexford.

-Although the marriage was ill-fated, resulting in an annulment and both remarrying, Guglielmo’s Irish connection continued via his business interests.
-Ballycastle, Co.
-Antrim was the site of the world’s first commercial wireless telegraph transmission, performed by Marconi’s employees, on 6 July 1898.
+And that’s still not all!
+Guglielmo’s Irish connection continued via his business interests as it was Ballycastle, Co.
+Antrim, that acted as the site of the world’s first commercial wireless telegraph transmission, performed by Marconi’s employees, on 6 July 1898.
 His company had established a wireless transmitting station at Marconi House, Rosslare Strand, Co.
 Wexford and begun a regular transatlantic radio-telegraph service between Clifden, Co.
 Galway and Glace Bay in Nova Scotia, Canada.

 Marconi was awarded the Nobel Prize in Physics in 1909 and died in 1937 aged 63 following a series of heart attacks.
-His ex-wife Beatrice visited him as he lay in state.
+His Irish ex-wife O’Brien visited him as he lay in state.